tiagocoutinho/lima-toolbox/README.md

 )
 ```

 The scan function can have any name you which.
-If you provide a coroutine
+You can provide a coroutine
-(with `async` keyword) the lima t
+(with `async` keyword).

-If now you type `lima scan` on the command line, the cameras
+If now you type `lima scan` on the command line, it should execute the
+scan command of all registered cameras.

 ### 2. Write a Lima-toolbox entry point in an external project